-Exclusive to high achieving students with an ATAR (or equivalent) of 98+, the Dalyell Scholars program is an opportunity to challenge yourself alongside your most promising and talented peers.
+Rewarding high-achieving students with an ATAR (or equivalent) of 98+, as a Dalyell Scholar you will have access to a range of enrichment opportunities that will challenge you alongside your most promising and talented peers.

-The Dalyell Scholars program enables you to draw on the rich interdisciplinary depth and breadth on offer at the University, cultivating the leadership and professional expertise to join the ranks of our distinguished global alumni.
+The Dalyell Scholars stream enables you to draw on the rich interdisciplinary depth and breadth on offer at the University, cultivating the leadership and professional expertise to become a part of our global network of leaders.

 In addition to completing distinctive Dalyell units of study with other high achievers, you will have access to enrichment opportunities including:

-Entry to the Dalyell Scholars program is by invitation or UAC preference, depending on the course you wish to pursue.
+Admission to the Dalyell Scholars stream is by invitation or UAC preference, depending on the course you wish to pursue.
+You can also enter the stream via admission pathways.

-The following courses are also available to study through the Dalyell Scholars program and students will be invited to participate.
+The following courses are also available to study through the Dalyell Scholars stream and students will be invited to participate.

 Course list notes